Lakapati : The Transgender Goddess

 Introduction

-Among the deities of Bathala, Lakapati is regarded as the most kind and understanding.
-She was known for her role as the benevolent giver of prosperity and food.
+Among the deities of Philippines, Lakapati is regarded as the most kind and understanding as she was known for her role as the benevolent giver of prosperity and food.
 She was also said to have brought fertility to the fields and the health of the flock.
 In ancient times, Lakapati was regarded as a great mother goddess.
-Since she was described as a half-man and half-woman, some believed that she was a transgender goddess.
-They prayed for Lakapati’s protection from hunger.
-During a full moon, they would offer a plate of rice to her.
-They would also give her herbs and plants if they needed help.
+Since she was described as a half-man and half-woman, some believed that she was a transgender goddess to whom they prayed for protection from hunger.
+During a full moon, they would offer a plate of rice to her and would also give her herbs and plants if they needed help.
 They carried statues and carved figures of the goddess around in order to worship her.

 Physical Traits

-Lakapati was depicted as a hermaphrodite, having both male and female genitalia, symbolizing the balance of everything.
-Her bodily expression is notably feminine.
-Despite the threats that Spain made, the people still continued to revere Lakapati.
-The small unhusked grain was regarded as her emblem.
+Lakapati was depicted as a hermaphrodite, having both male and female genitalia, symbolizing the balance of everything although her bodily expression is notably feminine.
+Despite the threats that Spain made, the people still continued to revere Lakapati and used the small unhusked grain as her emblem.

 Family

 Lakapati’s partner in some myths is Mapulon, god of seasons, and they give birth to Anagolay, goddess of lost things.
-In others, she is the consort of Bathala (or Abba), supreme god often depicted as intersex or transgender.
-They reside in heaven.
+In others, she is the consort of Bathala (or Abba), supreme god while depicted as intersex or transgender and they reside in heaven.
 In one tale, Lakapati creates the world by giving Bathala a clay and banana blossom ball, which he shapes into seas and mountains and places in the sky to become Earth.
 Other myths portray Lakambakod, god of crops, as Lakapati’s partner.

 Other names